isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > Today, ‘Damien Disfigured’ is under attack by some as ‘an art that encourages prejudice’.
 >
-> To attack it only for its ‘ugliness’ is to deny the whole life of the artwork, considering the intentions behind its creation.
+> If the attack is only for its ‘ugliness’, it is to deny the whole life of the artwork, considering the intentions behind its creation.
 >
 > Mr. Fuyu also criticizes Mr. Funakoshi, saying that his creation of ‘Damien Disfigured’ was itself the result of his ignorance and lack of common sense about Hansen’s disease.
 >